Custom Processing Services Blog

 In many cases, coarse particles can be remilled and returned to the classifier for separation.

-Mechanical screening describes a process of applying forces like gyration and vibration to a screen or sieve as dry material or a wet slurry flows through the sieve.
-While classification is affected by characteristics like particle shape and density, screening can separate the material into two or more fractions based solely on particle size.
+Mechanical screening involves applying forces such as gyration and vibration to a screen or sieve as dry material or wet slurry passes through.
+While classification takes into account factors like particle shape and density, screening focuses on separating the material into two or more fractions based solely on particle size.
+Additionally, large particle separation is a key aspect of this process, ensuring effective fractionation for specific applications.

 The material is allowed to flow through a single screen or a stack of increasingly finer-mesh steel or nylon screens.
 The material that passes through the screen is referred to as under size, while the material that stays on top of the screen is called over size.

 A screen’s mesh number refers to the number of openings in one linear inch of screen.
 The fineness of a screen is limited by the wire diameter used to make the mesh.
 A 100-mesh screen has 100 openings per inch.
-Generally, higher mesh numbers mean smaller particle sizes.
-But the openings in a screen are uniform, and particle shapes can vary.
-That can affect their ability to pass through the screen.
+In general, higher mesh numbers correspond to smaller particle sizes.
+However, since the openings in a screen are uniform, the shape of the particles can influence how easily they pass through.

 Screens may be set horizontally or at an incline, depending on the characteristics of the material.
 As particles pass through the series of finer screens, they can be classified into multiple lots by size range.

-Vibratory screening is among the most commonly used particle separation methods.
-It can screen particles ranging from microns to millimeters.
-Applying vibration to a static bed of material causes particles to stratify by size.
-The smallest particles migrate to the bottom layer and the coarsest rise to the top.
+Vibratory screening is a widely used method for particle separation, handling sizes from microns to millimeters.
+Vibration causes particles to stratify by size, with the smallest settling at the bottom and the coarsest rising to the top.

 Screening Challenges and Solutions